jonathanlermitage/manon/README.md

 * **integration tests** and (some) unit-test via **[TestNG](https://testng.org)** and **[REST Assured](http://rest-assured.io)**, because I like TestNG keywords, dataproviders and maturity.
 REST Assured helped me to test API without Spring's magic
 * tests work with an **embedded MongoDB** instance (for data) and HSQLDB (for Spring Batch internals only), that means you don't have to install any database to test project
 * integration with some free (for open-source) services like **[AppVeyor](https://ci.appveyor.com/project/jonathanlermitage/manon)** (Windows CI), **[Travis](https://travis-ci.org/jonathanlermitage/manon)** (Linux and MacOS CI), **[Cirrus](https://cirrus-ci.com)** (CI), **[CodeCov](https://codecov.io/gh/jonathanlermitage/manon)** (code coverage), **[SonarCloud](https://sonarcloud.io/dashboard?id=nanon:manon)** (code quality), **[LGTM](https://lgtm.com/)** (code quality)
-* Maven and Gradle wrappers, and a `do.cmd` script that helps you to launch some usefull commands
+* Maven and Gradle wrappers, and a `do` Bash script that helps you to launch some usefull commands
 * code coverage thanks to **JaCoCo** Maven and Gradle plugin
 * some **AOP** to capture performance of API endpoints
 * Spring **Actuator** web endpoints configured